 Diversification – ETFs can provide investors exposure to a number of different asset classes, countries and sectors all in a single trade.

 Lower management fees – The management fee for ETFs tend to be lower when compared to Managed Funds, and unlike managed funds, most ETFs do not charge a performance fee.

-Liquidity – Because ETFs are traded on the stock market this allows investors to trade ETFs stocks with relative ease, making it a high liquid asset.
+Liquidity – Because ETFs are traded on the stock market this allows investors to trade ETFs stocks with relative ease, making it a highly liquid asset.

 Pricing – ETFs trade very closely to their net asset value.
 Because ETFs are traded on the stock market investors are able to see the price and value of their investment.

 ETFs also have a number of risks to be aware of.
 These include market risk, liquidity risk and currency risk (particularly if you’ve invested in an international or global ETF).
 Check out this article on common investment risks to learn more.